 Apparently Robert Lanza is supposed to be some kind of a new superstar in science — someone such that if anyone was going to revolutionise things, it would be someone like him — and Berman also a notable scientist.
 Nevertheless, their presentation here gives little reason to be convinced.

-For cutting-edge science, especially with the authors’ insistence that they’re not doing mere philosophy, this book often reads rather too much like “philosophy for dummies, by dummies.”
+For cutting-edge science, especially with the authors’ insistence that they’re not doing mere philosophy, this book often reads rather too much like “philosophy by dummies.”
 It concerns interesting ideas, for sure, but it seems like none of them are treated with enough care or expertise.
 Honestly, I don’t know what they’re trying to do tackling something so complex and multifaceted in such a short book — just a little over two hundred pages.
 (On the plus side, the short length means it can be read easily even if you’re just curious.)
 The book does avoid some of the worst excesses of silliness that come up when people talk about such issues, calling those ones out as unscientific.

 I can’t speak for the physics much.
 One central idea used in the book is that quantum phenomena that are indeterminate until “observed” depend on a conscious mind to observe them.
 I have heard of that before, but mostly in the context of people saying this is nonsense and the “observation” that makes the quantum thingies make up their mind is just an interaction with something else.
 The treatment in the book does make it sound like it has been shown somehow that it’s dependent on a conscious observer, but the explanation was (unsurprisingly) difficult to follow.
 It got me more interested in the idea, but my scepticism didn’t go down by much, and I’m pretty sure those ideas are not accepted by most experts in the field.
 Similarly, I can’t evaluate whether the universe seems so fine-tuned for life, but I’ve read counterarguments even to some of the specifics mentioned here for how it would be.